jhdwyer/King_County_Housing_Project/README.md

 <img width="782" alt="Screen Shot 2021-03-12 at 9 01 25 AM" src="https://user-images.githubusercontent.com/73671207/110950349-bb00b300-8311-11eb-8582-f638704afd65.png">

-Features not originially included in the dataset that are though to impact housing prices are generated using information provided in the data set.
+Features not originially included in the dataset that are thought to impact housing prices are generated using information provided in the data set.
 Some engineered features include yard size of the house, how many years since the house has been built or renovated, and whether the house is sold during peak months or non peak months.

 <img width="690" alt="Screen Shot 2021-03-12 at 9 06 21 AM" src="https://user-images.githubusercontent.com/73671207/110950783-44b08080-8312-11eb-9ca2-91d14f1b63cf.png">